 - Gabrielle Chapman, Ph.D., Research Associate, Peabody Research Institute, Vanderbilt University

-- Nancy Dietz, Director, Delaware Division of Youth Rehabilitative Services
+- Michelle Darling, Director of Evaluation and Quality Assurance, Delaware Division of Youth Rehabilitative Services

 - Mark Greenwald, Director of Research and Data Integrity, Florida Department of Juvenile Justice

 - James C. “Buddy” Howell, Ph.D., Comprehensive Strategies for Juvenile Justice, LLC